 - You also need to show a receipt or proof of purchase at the time of return.

-- If you lost the receipt, you can ask the staff to search for the transaction through the credit card, your phone number, or checking account number you used.
+- If you lost the receipt, you could ask the staff to search for the transaction through the credit card, your phone number, or the checking account number you used.

 - After the return has been processed, you will be able to get a refund or a replacement.
 Your choice.